the-convocation/venat/.github/README.md

 your server.
 This modular approach should also allow Venat to be extended to other game communities in the future.

 ## Warning
-Venat is in very early development and is not yet intended for use.
+Venat is in very early development and is not yet intended for general use.
 It's available now for developers and other contributors.

 ## Development
 ### Pre-requisites